Encounters of the Uninsured or Underinsured Motorist Kind

 Does your current car insurance cover these collisions?

-One of every seven auto accidents involves an uninsured motorist¹, which is why Mercury recommends that you check your auto insurance policy for “Uninsured/Underinsured Motorist” coverage.
+One of every eight drivers are uninsured, which is why Mercury recommends that you check your auto insurance policy for “Uninsured/Underinsured Motorist” coverage.
 Uninsured motorists do not have auto insurance for the vehicles they are driving, which is against the law in every state except New Hampshire.
 Underinsured motorists have liability coverage, but their limits are less than the dollar amount it would take to pay for bodily injury that result from an accident.
 In some states underinsured property damage is also available, so be sure to check with your agent.

 So what happens if you’re in an accident with an uninsured or underinsured negligent driver?
 Auto insurance policies specifically ask if you would like uninsured motorist protection.
 Typically, coverage is segmented into two categories — uninsured motorist bodily injury (seen on the policy as “UMBI,” “UM” or “U”) and uninsured motorist property damage (displayed on the policy as UMPD).
 Underinsured motorist bodily injury and property damage is available in some states, so be sure to check with your agent.